 If you use more of the medicine than is needed, your child’s face may look flushed or feel warm.
 This most often does not mean that your child is allergic to the medicine, but it means too much was used.
 If using the ointment, use a smaller amount for the next dose.
 If using eye drops, be sure to use only one drop in the eye.
 If this happens again, stop using the ointment or drops and call the Pediatric Eye Clinic.

-Store the medicine in a safe place that is out of the reach of children.
+Store the medicine in a safe and secure place that is out of the reach of children.
 If it is taken by mouth, call the Poison Control Center at 1-800-222-1222.

 UWHC Pediatric Eye Clinic: